 But Christians, this legalism isn't what is needed.
 The spirit of the Elder Brother of this story isn't what is needed.
 No, a different spirit is needed.
 What's need is the spirit of the father in this story.
 The spirit of the one who is wasteful in generosity.
 What's needed is the different older brother.
 Again taking a page from Keller's book "The Prodigal God," what's needed is the generous older brother who willingly sacrifices for the younger.
 I mentioned how this inheritance would be taken from the Elder Son, taken from his portion for the younger.
 Well, Jesus is our Older Brother.
 He is that One who willingly sacrifices Himself for us.
 He was the One who was willing to bear the cost of our plundering our Father's house and wasting His gifts on wild living and reckless spending.
-He was the One who was willing to bear that cost on the cross in His mercy and in His generosity of spirit.
+He was the One who was willing to bear that cost of spirit.